 Applecross

-About 45 minutes from Torridon via the coastal road
+About 1 hour 30 minutes from Torridon via Bealach na Bà

 Applecross is a small village on Applecross Bay that makes a good lunch stop.
 The Walled Garden Cafe and Restaurant (formerly the Potting Shed) has good food and is worth a stop just to see their pretty walled garden, which was filled with all types of flowers when we visited.
 Nearby you can see the exterior of Applecross House (we spotted several deer near the house), and there are walking options around the bay and into the woodland.

-Applecross was one of the most isolated communities in Scotland until the Bealach na Ba mountain pass was built in the early 20th century.
-The easier alternate low-level coastal route via Shieldaig was not built until much later.
-If you are driving, we recommend approaching via the coastal route and leaving via the Bealach na Ba for the most dramatic experience.
+Applecross was one of the most isolated communities in Scotland until the Bealach na Bà mountain pass was built in the early 20th century.
+The easier coastal road via Shieldaig (the C1092) was not built until much later, and remains the standard alternative when the pass is closed or impassable.
+If you are driving and want the most dramatic experience, we recommend approaching Applecross via the coastal road and leaving via the Bealach na Bà.

 Applecross Isle of Skye and Scottish Highlands itinerary trip Scotland

-The Bealach na Ba (“Pass of the Cattle”) is a winding narrow mountain road that rises from sea level to 2,053 ft.
-It is one of Britain’s highest roads, famous for its tight hairpin bends and switchbacks.
+The Bealach na Bà (Pass of the Cattle) is a winding, narrow mountain road that climbs from sea level to 630 metres (about 2,070 ft), one of the highest roads in Britain.
+It is famous for its tight hairpin bends, switchbacks, and gradients that approach 20% (roughly 1 in 5).
 On a clear day, you can see the Isle of Skye from the road.
 It is about 11 miles in length and links Kishorn to Applecross.
-Not suitable for large vehicles, caravans, or bad weather conditions.

 Bealach na Ba Isle of Skye and Scottish Highlands itinerary trip Scotland